 Generate a Prototype: For the end of the semester we are hoping to have a prototype that is connected and set up on our ISEAGE server.
-We would like a few vulnerabilities on our system.
+We would like a few vulnerabilities on our system, and documented ways to get into these servers.